 Going more slowly while doing day-to-day tasks with my kids is so nurturing for us, yet sometimes I get stuck on a hamster-wheel of worry propelling me to go faster!
 Do more things!

 One of the biggest frustrations I hear from readers is the same thing – they have hard time balancing connecting with their kids and Getting Things Done.
 Because of the never ending to-do list, it feels like we’re always in a rush, right?

-Our current theme in the Bounceback Parenting League is connection as part of the ‘daily grind’, so noticing ways we can connect as part of the to-do list has been on my mind, and I’ve pin-pointed one of the beliefs that keeps this busy-ness and worry wheel spinning.
+One of the themes I explore in my book Bounceback Parenting is connection as part of the ‘daily grind’.
+Noticing ways we can connect as part of the to-do list is often on my mind, and I’ve pin-pointed one of the beliefs that keeps this busy-ness and worry wheel spinning.
 It is a belief about what I need to do for others.
 I’ll explain – let’s see if it’s one of your beliefs too.